 One of the series' most creative hours, this season 4 black-and-white episode sees Sam and Dean come across a movie-loving shapeshifter who pays tribute to iconic films with their kills (and definitely does NOT order garlic on their pizza).

 43. "Born Under a Bad Sign" (Season 2, Episode 14)

 When Sam shows up covered in blood after having gone missing for more than a week, it's up to the brothers to figure out what happened.
 Spoiler: Sam's possessed by Meg, who's back from Hell to torture Dean.
 Thankfully, Bobby is able to expel Meg, but not before she's said some pretty harsh things to Dean about his dear old dad.

-Sam’s time without a soul finally comes back to haunt him, and the younger Winchester has to fight multiple copies of himself in his mind.
-The real Sam wins, but his prize is every memory from the horrible acts he committed during his soulless era.
-Meanwhile Castiel, drunk on Purgatory souls, destroys Raphael but allows Crowley to escape.
+Sam's time without a soul finally comes back to haunt him, and the younger Winchester has to fight multiple copies of himself in his mind.
+The real Sam wins, but his prize is every memory of the horrible acts he committed during his soulless era.
+Meanwhile, Castiel, drunk on Purgatory souls, destroys Raphael but allows Crowley to escape.
 Feeling unstoppable, he declares himself the new God.
-He doesn’t seem like he’ll be a benevolent one, though.
+He doesn't seem like he'll be a benevolent one, though.